-I found some interesting articles surfing on internet, I have mixed it for make this little sintaxis, I hope this helps you.
+I found some interesting articles surfing on the internet, I have mixed it for making this little syntaxis, I hope this helps you.

 Sure, everyone knows what a brand is.
 Coke, Pepsi, McDonald’s.
 But that buzzword is getting thrown around a whole lot in career and job search conversations these days, too.
 And you might be thinking to yourself, “why do I really have to care about this?”